MichelEChaghoury/InterviewPreparation/FAQ.md

 ## At the end of this interview, do you have anything else you'd like to add?

 Yes, I would like to say thank you for the opportunity to be interviewed for this position today.
 If you hire me, I will work hard to repay the trust you will have shown in taking me on in the position, and I will take ownership of my professional development, so I am always a useful asset to my team.

+## Tell me something that is not on your CV or Resume

+One thing that is not on my CV or resume is I was the person who trained new team members when they joined my previous company.
+I really enjoyed the responability of doing this because it enabled me to improve my communication and coaching skills.
+I really enjoyed contributing to the organization by teaching the new team members the importance of our workplace values.